 I enjoy thinking about how DNA is translated into life.
-Specifically, I am interested in the genetics of gene regulation and complex traits.
+Specifically, I am interested in understanding gene regulation and the development of complex traits.

 Landscape of stimulation-responsive chromatin across diverse human immune cells.
-Calderon, Diego, Michelle L.T.
-Nguyen, Anja Mezger, Arwa Kathiria, Vinh Nguyen, Ninnia Lescano, Beijing Wu, John Trombetta, Jessica V. Ribado, David A. Knowles, Ziyue Gao, Audrey V. Parent, Trevor D. Burt, Mark S. Anderson, Lindsey A. Criswell, William J. Greenleaf, Alexander Marson, Jonathan K. Pritchard.
-Available on bioRxiv. [bioRxiv]
+Calderon, Diego*, Michelle L.T.
+Nguyen*, Anja Mezger*, Arwa Kathiria, Fabian Müller, Vinh Nguyen, Ninnia Lescano, Beijing Wu, John Trombetta, Jessica V. Ribado, David A. Knowles, Ziyue Gao, Franziska Blaeschke, Audrey V. Parent, Trevor D. Burt, Mark S. Anderson, Lindsey A. Criswell, William J. Greenleaf, Alexander Marson, Jonathan K. Pritchard.
+Published in Nature Genetics.
+[NCBI][Journal site][pdf]

 Inferring Relevant Cell Types for Complex Traits by Using Single-Cell Gene Expression.
 Calderon, Diego, Anand Bhaskar, David A. Knowles, David Golan, Towfique Raj, Audrey Q. Fu, and Jonathan K. Pritchard.
 Published in American Journal of Human Genetics.
-[NCBI][pdf][software: CRAN][software: github repository]
+[NCBI][Journal site][pdf][software: CRAN][software: github repository]

 The king cobra genome reveals dynamic gene evolution and adaptation in the snake venom system.
 Vonk, Freek J., Nicholas R. Casewell, Christiaan V. Henkel, Alysha M. Heimberg, Hans J. Jansen, Ryan JR McCleary, Harald ME Kerkkamp, et al. Published in Proceedings of the National Academy of Sciences.
 [NCBI][Journal site]